 According to Verizon, weak passwords sit at the bottom of an estimated 81% of all data breaches, highlighting people’s lack of respect for the importance of login credentials.

 As yet another precaution, you can use WHM & cPanel’s two-factor authentication system.
-With it, every time you try to log into WHM or cPanel, you’ll need to provide a temporary security code in addition to a valid username and password.
+With it, every time you try to log into WHM or cPanel, you’ll need to provide a temporary security code in addition to a valid username and password authentication.
 The idea is that a hacker who has stolen your login credentials won’t be able to access your server without your phone device.

-Limit admin access
+Limit root access

 WHM’s Host Access Control gives you the option of allowing or denying individual IPs access to the following services: